Goto Main Content

 Article 22

-2. Evades the enforcement of forcible deportation.
+2. Evades the enforcement of deportation.

 3. Verified as out of contact after being reported by the guarantor in writing or orally.